deseven/1000xTRANSLATE/README.md

 *(optional)* Checks for abnormalities in the strings using LLMs, creating a report of what was found.

 ### Desheetifier
-Pulls translated strings from Google Sheets and inserts them into the game data.
+Pulls translated strings from Google Sheets and inserts them into the game data in `RES_DIR`.

 ### Boom Boom Build
-Imports the build data into the game files, packs everything that was change for a distribution (I'll probably start with just a basic zip file, but TBD).
+Imports resources from `RES_DIR` into the game files, outputs changed bundles ready to be replaced in the game directory.

 ## Prerequisites
- - Linux/macOS (for now, Windows shouldn't be a problem with minor tweaks)
+ - Linux/macOS/Windows
  - bash 3 or higher
  - node.js 20 or higher
  - python 3.9 or higher